 Field Guides to North America: what to take into the field

-By the way, we do not like the separate Eastern and Western versions of North American field guides because they are not substantially more practical and compact for carrying into the field than the standard versions, and we’d rather leave more space on our shelves for a foreign guide or other bird book! (rather than two overlapping North American ones).
-It’s more convenient just to have the full Sibley guide that will cover your birdwatching whether you’re in California, Kansas or Maine.
+By the way, we do not like the separate Eastern and Western versions of North American field guides because they are not substantially more practical and compact for carrying into the field than the standard versions, and we’d rather leave more space on our shelves for a foreign guide or other bird book (rather than two overlapping North American ones).
+It’s more convenient just to have the full Sibley guide that will cover your birdwatching whether you are in California, Kansas, or Maine.

 National Geographic Field Guide to the Birds of North America (Dunn and Alderfer).
 The seventh edition of the National Geographic guide has recently been released and has left us impressed.
 The artwork is amazing, the distribution maps are top-notch, and the taxonomy is up-to-date.
 The Sibley guide (above) and National Geographic guide are in our opinion the two best guides for North America, with some in the office preferring one over the other.